-When teaching such skills, it is essential to use the building-block approach.
+When teaching real-world skills, it is essential to use the building-block approach.
 That is, we break the overall task into modules, into small building-blocks.
 Then we teach a few of the blocks in isolation, and then gradually combine them, two at a time, then three at a time, et cetera.
 Then we spiral back and add a few more blocks.
 Eventually we combine everything to create the final complete edifice.

 The wise teacher will not only use this approach, but explain the process, so that students can internalize it.
 That is to say, the topic of problem-solving skills is worth discussing explicitly.
-Later, when they are on their own, when they encounter a hard problem, students will be prepared to chip away at a hard problem, breaking it into a large number of manageable sub-problems, and then combining the sub-results.
+Later, when they are on their own, when they encounter a hard problem, students will be prepared to chip away at it, breaking it into a large number of manageable sub-problems, and then combining the sub-results.

 The final step – putting things together – must not be omitted.
 Dealing with the blocks one by one is a fine place to begin, but it is not an acceptable place to end!